 Five years later, Special Days Camp established a program for siblings.
 The founding families realized the need to have a special place and time for siblings, because cancer affects the whole family.

-Although retired, the Royers still participate in camp, as do their daughters Lynne and Pam, who serve as Health Director and Assistant Camp Director.
+The Royers participated in camp until their passing in 2019.
+They are survived by their daughters Lynne and Pam, who serve as Health Director and Assistant Camp Director.
 The Lemieux children, Nikki and Dan, along with their families, remain actively involved both on the board and at camp.

 Special Days is a leader in helping families fight the impact of childhood cancer.
 We have been awarded ‘Best Camp Program’ by COCA-I, the Children’s Oncology Camping Association – International and we hold the distinction of being a Gold Ribbon Camp.